maggiewolff/maggiewolff/README.md

 👋 Hi, I’m Maggie Wolff.

-💼 I'm a data scientist based in Chicago, currently in the travel tech industry.
+💼 I'm a data scientist based in Chicago, currently working in the travel tech industry.

-👀 I’m interested in analysis and prediction related to product and user experiences.
+👀 I’m interested in analysis and prediction related to product analytics and user experiences.

 🌱 I’m currently learning Streamlit and upskilling on experimentation and test design.

-💞️ I’m looking to collaborate on building communities in analytics & tech, especially for women.
+💞️ I enjoy helping to build communities in analytics & tech.
 I'm an ambassador with Women in Data Science.

-📝 I sometimes share my thoughts on [Medium](https://data-storyteller.medium.com/).
+📝 I share my thoughts on [Medium](https://data-storyteller.medium.com/), especially on how to break into the analytics field and how to network effectively.

-📫 How to reach me: message me on [LinkedIn](https://www.linkedin.com/in/magwolff/).
+📫 How to reach me: Message me on [LinkedIn](https://www.linkedin.com/in/magwolff/).

 <!---
 maggiewolff/maggiewolff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.